OpenEvalProject/evals/manuscripts/elife-80919/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00t9vx427 Children's Medical Center Research Institute, University of Texas Southwestern Medical Center Dallas United States
+1. Children's Medical Center Research Institute, University of Texas Southwestern Medical Center Dallas United States ([ROR:00t9vx427](https://ror.org/00t9vx427))
-2. https://ror.org/00t9vx427 Department of Biochemistry, University of Texas Southwestern Medical Center Dallas United States
+2. Department of Biochemistry, University of Texas Southwestern Medical Center Dallas United States ([ROR:00t9vx427](https://ror.org/00t9vx427))
-3. https://ror.org/05byvp690 Harold C. Simmons Comprehensive Cancer Center, University of Texas Southwestern Medical Center Dallas United States
+3. Harold C. Simmons Comprehensive Cancer Center, University of Texas Southwestern Medical Center Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-4. https://ror.org/00t9vx427 Advanced Imaging Research Center, University of Texas Southwestern Medical Center Dallas United States
+4. Advanced Imaging Research Center, University of Texas Southwestern Medical Center Dallas United States ([ROR:00t9vx427](https://ror.org/00t9vx427))
-5. https://ror.org/00t9vx427 Department of Pediatrics, University of Texas Southwestern Medical Center Dallas United States
+5. Department of Pediatrics, University of Texas Southwestern Medical Center Dallas United States ([ROR:00t9vx427](https://ror.org/00t9vx427))
-6. https://ror.org/006w34k90 Howard Hughes Medical Institute, University of Texas Southwestern Medical Center Dallas United States
+6. Howard Hughes Medical Institute, University of Texas Southwestern Medical Center Dallas United States ([ROR:006w34k90](https://ror.org/006w34k90))

 † Corresponding author

 ## Abstract

 Mitochondrial electron transport chain (ETC) dysfunction due to mutations in the nuclear or mitochondrial genome is a common cause of metabolic disease in humans and displays striking tissue specificity depending on the affected gene.
 The mechanisms underlying tissue-specific phenotypes are not understood.
-Complex I (cI) is classically considered the entry point for electrons into the ETC, and in vitro experiments indicate that cI is required for basal respiration and maintenance of the NAD + /NADH ratio, an indicator of cellular redox status.
+Complex I (cI) is classically considered the entry point for electrons into the ETC, and in vitro experiments indicate that cI is required for basal respiration and maintenance of the NAD+/NADH ratio, an indicator of cellular redox status.
 This finding has largely not been tested in vivo.
 Here, we report that mitochondrial complex I is dispensable for homeostasis of the adult mouse liver; animals with hepatocyte-specific loss of cI function display no overt phenotypes or signs of liver damage, and maintain liver function, redox and oxygen status.
 Further analysis of cI-deficient livers did not reveal significant proteomic or metabolic changes, indicating little to no compensation is required in the setting of complex I loss.
 In contrast, complex IV (cIV) dysfunction in adult hepatocytes results in decreased liver function, impaired oxygen handling, steatosis, and liver damage, accompanied by significant metabolomic and proteomic perturbations.
 Our results support a model whereby complex I loss is tolerated in the mouse liver because hepatocytes use alternative electron donors to fuel the mitochondrial ETC.

 ## Introduction